joravkumar/GCTranscriptionConnector-Google/README.md

 4. **Transcription via Google Cloud Speech-to-Text:**
    - Sends PCM16 audio to the Google Cloud Speech-to-Text API for transcription in the source language.

-5. **Translation via Google Gemini:**
+5. **Translation via Google Gemini (Optional):**
-   - Translates the transcribed text to the destination language using Google Gemini.
+   - If enabled (via the `ENABLE_GEMINI` environment variable), translates the transcribed text to the destination language using Google Gemini.
    - Uses structured output to ensure only the translated text is returned.
+   - If disabled, the original transcript is returned without translation, using the input language.

 6. **Injection Back into Genesys Cloud:**
-   - Constructs a transcript event message with the translated text.
+   - Constructs a transcript event message with the (translated or original) text.
    - Sends the message back to Genesys Cloud via the WebSocket connection for injection into the conversation.

 ---